grpc/grpc.github.io/docs/quickstarts/python-quickstart.md

 If you're on Windows, make sure you installed the `pip.exe` component when you installed Python.
-Invoke as above but with `pip.exe` instead of `pip` (you may also need to invoke from a `cmd.exe` ran as administrator):
+Invoke as above but with `pip.exe` instead of `pip` (you may also need to invoke from a `cmd.exe` run as administrator):

 ```sh
   $ pip.exe install grpcio